-This post was written in April 2012.
+This post was originally published in April 2012.
+It has been revised and republished.

 So, of course, I put the Henna away.
 I shuddered to think of the pain I’d almost caused myself.
 I replayed the scene from Anne of Green Gables where Anne’s hair turns green because she attempted to flaunt nature as I almost did (except, in my scenario, I was simply trying to cover a crop of pesky premature YES THEY ARE PREMATURE I’M NOT OLD YET greys).